ProDefense/Avocado/src/db/README.md

 To create database, run "python3 make_db.py"

-Change to postgres user and enter postgres shell by typing: sudo -u postgres psql Here you can query the database interactively by following https://www.postgresql.org/docs/current/app-psql.html Change to postgres user and enter postgres shell by typing: sudo -u postgres psql Here you can query the database interactively by following https://www.postgresql.org/docs/current/app-psql.html
+Change to postgres user and enter postgres shell by typing: sudo -u <username> psql In psql, connect to the database by typing: \c test_db Here you can query the database interactively by following https://www.postgresql.org/docs/current/app-psql.html
+Note: default username is "postgres" or whatever you have manually set it to.

 For testing purposes, if you're running make_db.py multiple times, you will need to connect to the database using psql and type the following commands:
 DROP DATABASE test_db;